 Base:

-- Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
-Line a baking dish 24x24 cm/9.5x9.5 inches with parchment paper.
+- Preheat the oven to 180ยฐC/ 350ยฐF.
+Line the baking dish with parchment paper.

-- In another bowl, mix together the flour, baking powder and cocoa and sieve over the egg mixture.
-Fold in gently.
-Pour the mixture into the prepared pan, level and bake for 18 minutes.
+- Bake: Pour the mixture into the prepared pan, level, and bake for 18 minutes.
 Let cool completely.

-- Make the ganache and the syrup immediately after preparing the cake, they have to cool as well.
+- Make the ganache and the syrup immediately after preparing the cake; they have to cool as well.

 Ganache:

-- Heat the heavy cream in a small pot.
+- Make ganache: Heat the heavy cream in a small pot.
 When it starts to simmer pour it over the chocolate in the bowl.
-Let stand for 5 minutes then whisk with a hand whisk until the chocolate is completely melted and shiny.
-Cover with cling film and let stand until completely cool, it should take at least two hours.
+Let stand for 5 minutes then whisk with a hand whisk until the chocolate is completely melted and shiny.230 ml heavy cream/ 1 cup

 Syrup:

-- When the cake is cool, cut it into small squares, about 4-5 cm/1.6-2 inches.
+- Soak the cake: When the cake is cool, cut it into small squares, about 4-5 cm/1.6-2 inches.
 Place the cake squares into a square baking dish.
 Carefully and evenly pour the cold syrup over the cake pieces.
-Place the dish in the fridge and let it there for about 30-40 minutes or until the cake has absorbed all or almost all the syrup.

 Glaze: